RedEcho/CTF_Challenges/EasyCTF_IV/5365_EzReverse/WriteUp/Writeup.md

 ### 2.3 `strings`

-Who know, maybe, since it's an easy challenge, the flag is coded in the binary, which is itself corrupted so no one can actually run it.
+Who knows, since it's an easy challenge, maybe the flag is coded in the binary, which is itself corrupted so no one can actually run it.
 The [**`strings`**](http://man7.org/linux/man-pages/man1/strings.1.html) command goes through the whole file and only outputs what it thinks a human could read.
 Let's try it!

 ![strings command output.
 Lots of cools stuff here!](./Pictures/5365_3.png)

 Well that's what I call progress.
-Some interesting strings, obviously (even though it's no flag), but some function and other names I recognize from my C days :
+Some interesting strings, obviously (even though it's no flag), especially some function and other names I recognize from my C days :

 - `puts()`
 - `printf()`